-OKC Orthopedics, Sports & Pain Medicine is highly skilled in minimally invasive elbow surgery and repair, treating a number of elbow problems, including elbow dislocations, medial collateral ligament tears, and common injuries from overuse, such as golfers elbow and tennis elbow.
+OKC Orthopedics Sports Medicine is highly skilled in minimally invasive elbow surgery and repair, treating a number of elbow problems, including elbow dislocations, medial collateral ligament tears, and common injuries from overuse, such as golfers elbow and tennis elbow.

 There are many unique causes of elbow pain, many of which are triggered by repetitive activities or injury.
 A comprehensive evaluation and accurate diagnosis is key to ensuring a proper treatment plan.
 Utilizing cutting-edge surgical and non-surgical treatment options, our skilled physicians at OKC Orthopedics will help you determine the best course of action to restore free movement and eliminate the cause of your elbow pain.